 So you have done your homework on local, state, and national scholarships that you may be eligible for.
 In fact, you slaved over your essays, tracked down your references letters, double checked all of your grammar on your application, and ensured all the documents were submitted on time electronically and through snail mail.
 What next?
 Understand the scholarship math at all the schools you are applying to for admission.

 When it comes to institutional financial aid, every college and university can set-up their own rules.
-Be certain to ask how outside scholarships fit in with the other forms of financial aid you have received.
-Colleges and universities may incorporate your outside scholarships in various ways.
-For some colleges, they may replace student loans and work-study dollar for dollar with an outside scholarship funds to meet the cost of attendance.
+Be certain to ask how scholarships from organizations fit in with the other forms of financial aid you have received.
+Colleges and universities may incorporate these scholarships in various ways.
+For some colleges, they may replace student loans and work-study dollar for dollar with these scholarship funds to meet the cost of attendance.
 For others, they may apply a formula like the first $1,000 reduces your student loan, for any amounts over $1,000 the amount will reduce your institutional scholarship by 50% of the remaining value.
-Yikes you want to be prepared for this.
+Yikes, you want to be prepared for this.

-Make certain that you report all awarded outside scholarship funds to the college financial aid and admissions offices.
-Ask for an updated financial aid offer to reflect the outside scholarship funds.
+Make certain that you report all awarded these scholarship funds to the college financial aid and admissions offices.
+Ask for an updated financial aid offer to reflect the additional scholarship funds.

 Most scholarship organizations ask you to fill out forms in order to get your scholarship funds.
 These forms range from enrollment verification forms to press release documents to tax forms, Whatever the documents are, ensure you know how to get these forms and when then need to completed by to make certain you get your scholarship disbursement in a timely manner.